Goal: to recognize the difference between real and fake news related to COVID-19

 Listening: (20 minutes) Share this 3-minute, interactive video from Ted-ED “How False News Spreads.”
 The video pauses frequently to ask questions.
 Check your student’s understanding by asking him or her to answer verbally.

-Wrap-up: (15 minutes) As a fun activity, share this online game to put your student’s fake-news spotting ability to work some more!
+Wrap-up: (15 minutes) As a fun activity, share this online quiz to put your student’s fake-news spotting ability to work some more on social media posts about COVID!